Pupil video: Fast fashion

 Discovering the pros and cons of fast fashion

-This Geography scheme of work video introduces pupils to the concept of fast fashion – the rapid production of low-cost clothing – and its impact on people and the planet.
-Pupils explore how clothes are made, the hidden environmental cost, and the social issues tied to global garment production.
+In this Geography video, the children are introduced to the concept of fast fashion, the rapid production of low-cost clothing, and its impact on people and the planet.
+The video explores how clothes are made, the hidden environmental costs and the social issues tied to global garment production.

 See more of our Year 5 Geography scheme of work.